sparks-baird/self-driving-lab-demo/README.md

 ## Overview

-This repository covers three tasks: light-mixing, liquid-mixing, and solid-mixing color matching demos.
+This repository covers three teaching and prototyping demos for self-driving laboratories in the fields of optics (light-mixing), chemistry (liquid-mixing), and solid-state materials science (solid-mixing).

 ### Light-mixing